Customize Your WordPress Dashboard Welcome Message

 Our Custom Welcome Message

-If you go now to your dashboard (don’t forget to activate the plugin!), you’ll see a grey empty zone.
-This is the welcome message zone.
-And this is where we are going to add our content.
-This part is the simplest because your can place any content.
+If you go now to your dashboard (don’t forget to activate the plugin!), you will no longer see any welcome screen – yay!.
+So now we can create our own custom function and hook it into the welcome_panel hook so it displays ours instead.
+This part is the simple, all you need to do is create a custom function and add the content you want for the welcome panel.
 In my example I started from the default content, from the wp_welcome_panel() default function.
 It’s easier just because it allows me to use already formatted content.
 So I just copied and pasted this function (find it under wp-admin/includes/dashboard.php) then edited it.

 <div class="custom-welcome-panel-content">